|

 father, the writer and anarchist philosopher William Godwin who lived

-at 41 Skinner Street a few blocks up from the New St Pancras Parish
+at 41 Skinner Street several blocks east from the New St Pancras Parish

 Church